cod182/MP1/README.md

 The second issue related to large image thumbnails for projects.
 Thiswas resolved by using the picture element over the img and providing a different src for desktops and mobiles.
 These 2 fixes increased the page load times vastly.
 Results of the [Lighthouse tests can be found here](readme/wireframes/testing.md)

-The full process for testing the site can be found HERE.
-The processed to pass were:
+The full process for testing the site can be found here [Testing Logs](readme/testing.md).
+The processes to pass were:

 |Page|Test|Result|
 |---|---|---|